intro-to-data-science-24-workshop/04-stringi-Anderer-Jha-Shaikh/README.md

 The material in this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).

 ## Statement of Contributions
 [**Benedict Anderer**](https://github.com/benrodion) prepared part of the slides (Introducing `stringi`& Friends; Key Features & Use Cases; Further Resources) and passionately beatified the slide-deck with GIFS and images, made the recording and maintained the Github repository.
+Unfortunately he was sick at the time of the recording and asks you to excuse his strained voice.

 [**Farhan Shaikh**](https://github.com/farhanshaikh199704) prepared part of the slides (Text as Data; String Processing in the Political Sciences; Match Made in Heaven: `stringi`& Regex) and contributed to the Github repository.